Marcella-22/Python-learning-journey/Day 3 /README.md

-Project name : Age category checker
+# Age caregory checker

 Description:This project is a simple programme that uses conditional statements to make decisions.
 It asks the user for his/her age and displays the age category based on thr input.

 Language: Python

-How to run :
+How to run :1.Open an online python compiler.
+2.Copy and paste the code.
+3.Click the run button.

+Code:

-Code: age = int(input("Enter your age: "))
+    age = int(input("Enter your age: "))
 if age < 13:
     print("You are a child")
 elif age < 20: